johnmjkim/route42-app/README.md

    - public access token: Make a copy of `app/src/main/res/values/api_template.xml` in the same directory and name it `api.xml`.
 Uncomment `<!--    <string name="mapbox_api_key" translatable="false" templateMergeStrategy="preserve">YOUR_KEY_HERE</string>-->` and paste your key.
    - secret access token (Downloads:Read scope): Make a copy of `gradle_template.properties` in the same location and name it `gradle.properties`.
 Uncomment `MAPBOX_SECRET_TOKEN` and enter your secret access token.
 4. Navigate to the **project root directory**, and set up Firebase Emulator.
 When developing and testing, we will use the emulator in order to not incur extra costs.
 When testing the app locally, you need to use the Emulator.
-    1. Go to [thie site](https://console.firebase.google.com/) and sign in with your own Google account.
+    1. Go to [this site](https://console.firebase.google.com/) and sign in with your own Google account.
     2. Follow [this guide](https://firebase.google.com/docs/cli#install_the_firebase_cli) to install Firebase CLI.
 If you are on mac, run :
         1. `curl -sL https://firebase.tools | bash`
         2. `firebase login`